Exopy/exopy/docs/source/dev_guide/application.rst

 A |BuildDependency| needs:
 - an 'id' which must be unique and must match the name used for dep_type attribute value of the object this dependency collector is meant to act on.
-- 'collect': a callable getting the build dependency of an object and identifying its runtime dependencies.
+- 'collect': a method getting the build dependency of an object and identifying its runtime dependencies.

 A |RuntimeDependecy| needs:
 - an 'id' which must be unique.
-- 'collect': a callable getting the runtime dependency of an object.
+- 'collect': a method getting the runtime dependency of an object.

 Customizing logging